rfo909/CFT/README.md

 All values in CFT are objects, written in Java.
 These in turn have member functions, which we call to either modify the value, or get information from it, etc.

-There are no primitive types in the classic ("atomic") sense.
+There are no primitive types in the classic sense.

 The values of the "int" type in CFT corresponds to Java long, and the "float" to Java double.

 Strings can be written with single and double quotes.
+There is no value type for single characters, other than String.

 ```